December 12, 2022 / Henry Dumas

-Elfie was the oldest, with long red hair and green eyes.
-She was short in stature, dressed in dark gray, and sometimes seen in body armor.
-She fluttered around the garden, taking care of and pollinating the flowers.
-She ran the garden with an iron fist, and never started a fight, but was not afraid to end it.
+Elfie was the oldest.
+She had bright green eyes and long black hair with a streak of gray down the middle.
+Her hair looked like a skunk sitting on her head.
+She was short in stature, dressed in dark gray, and sometimes wore body armor.
+She fluttered around the garden, took care of the trees, and pollinated the flowers.
+She ran the garden and its inhabitants with an iron fist, and never started a fight, but was not afraid to end it.

-Lucy was the prettiest of the three, with short brown hair and green eyes.
+Lucy was the prettiest of the three, with short brown hair and dark-green eyes.
 She collected baubles, shiny or sparkly objects, and things that represent the essence of the sun.
-She loved to flutter around the garden, making sure there was plenty of running water.
-Her favorite pastime was taking naked showers in the afternoon under the waterfall.
-It was also the favorite pastime for all the male fairies to gather at the waterfall and watch her shower.
+She gracefully flew around the garden, making sure there were plenty of brightly colored tubular flowers, the kind hummingbirds like to sip nectar out of.

 Sadie was the youngest.
 She still had her young girlish looks, and her body fat was in all the right places.
 She was fast in flight and nimble as she buzzed around the garden.
 Her long brown hair fluttered in the wind and her blue-green eyes sparkled in the sunshine.
 The male fairies followed her, offering the finest pieces of fruits and vegetables they harvested from the garden.
-She was not interested and would wave them off with a scattering cloud of fairy dust.
+She was not interested in the male fairies and waved them off with her magic wand.

-It was mid-morning when Tia, the queen fairy, arrived in the garden surrounded by a cloud of shimmering fairy dust.
-She fluttered over the three fairies scowling at them like an old school teacher looking at a miss behaving class.
+It was a warm summer morning when the queen fairy arrived in the garden surrounded by a cloud of shimmering fairy dust.
+She fluttered over the three fairies, scowling at them like a schoolteacher at a miss behaving class.

 “That ain’t going to happen,” the three fairies mumbled under their breath.

-Tia scowled at the fairies and flicked her magic wand; sparkles of fairy dust surrounded her as she faded into a rainbow-colored cloud and disappeared into thin air.
+The queen scoffed at the three sisters and flicked her magic wand.
+She faded into a rainbow-colored cloud and disappeared into thin air.

-“I’m still mad at him for going to Mesa last winter and leaving us outside in the Utah freezing weather,” Elfie frowned.
+“I’m still mad at Henry for taking off to Mesa last winter and leaving us outside in the Utah freezing weather,” Elfie frowned.
 “I froze my butt off.”